Automattic/regenerate-thumbnails/README.md

 ### WP-CLI

 If you have command line access to your server, I highly recommend using [WP-CLI](https://wp-cli.org/) instead of this plugin as it's faster (no HTTP requests overhead) and can be run inside of a `screen` for those with many thumbnails.
-For details, see the documentation of its [regenerate](https://wp-cli.org/commands/media/regenerate/) command.
+For details, see the documentation of its [`media regenerate` command](https://developer.wordpress.org/cli/commands/media/regenerate/).

 ### Jetpack's Photon Module